Using the 6BL8 or 6U8 as a Super-Regenerative Receiver for 88-108Mc/s

 The secret to the good performance of this detector circuit is the method of regeneration control.
 For best sensitivity, it is necessary to run the detector slightly beyond the point at where it begins oscillating.
 Too much further and sensitivity is poor.
 Most published circuits simply vary the plate voltage of the detector.
 I found that performance varied too much from one end of the band to the other with this kind of control, and sensitivity was poor.

 Instead, varying the grid voltage solves the problem with consistent sensitivity across the band.
-It seems that by adjusting the grid bias, the operating conditions are changed in a way that changing plate voltage does not provide.
 It would appear that oscillation is best controlled by taking the valve towards cut off to reduce oscillation rather than reducing plate voltage.
+The sensitivity to triggering seems to be increased this way.

 In the original 12AT7 receiver, the grid was taken to a negative variable supply to perform this function.
 Subsequent receivers, including this one, have used a cathode rheostat to achieve the same thing.
 The advantage is that no separate negative supply is required, and there is a degree of automatic control.
 This comes about because as plate current increases, so does the bias, which then reduces oscillation.
 The cathode rheostat is bypassed with 1.5uF to prevent any audio and quench signal degeneration.
 Because large values like 1.5uF, especially if they are electrolytic, are poor RF bypasses, a 1000pF ceramic condenser provides VHF bypassing.